praveenkl/mlc-gpt/README.md

 # mlc-gpt
-MLC-GPT is a simple RAG (Retrieval Augmented Generation) app created using LlamaIndex and GPT-4.
-It can be used to answer questions about the Major League Cricket (MLC) tournament held in the United States during summer 2023.
-It uses LlamaIndex's AutoVectorQueryEngine to dynamically decide the best combination of relational and vector databases to use for answering a given question.
+MLC-GPT is a simple RAG (Retrieval Augmented Generation) and summarization app created using LlamaIndex, OpenAI and Groq.
+It can be used to answer questions and generate match reports related to the Major League Cricket (MLC) seasons held in the United States.
+It uses LlamaIndex's RouterQueryEngine and SQLAutoVectorQueryEngine to dynamically decide the best combination of relational and vector databases to use for answering a given question.
+It uses the llama3-70b-8192 and gpt-4o models for summarizing news articles and match scorecards.

 **Try it**: https://www.mlcguru.com